AlaskaAirlines/auro-dropdown/docs/partials/api.md

 #### hide

 The `hide` method can be called from within the default slot content.
-This is useful for cases such as `auro-select`.
+This is useful for cases such as `auro-select` when the dropdown should be collapsed after making a selection.

 The `hide` method may also be called from anywhere in your code by executing `document.querySelector('#idOfTheDropdownElement').hide()`.

+This example demonstrations collapsing the dropdown by clicking a button within the dropdown bib content.

 <div class="exampleWrapper">
   <!-- AURO-GENERATED-CONTENT:START (FILE:src=./../../apiExamples/programmaticallyHide.html) -->